adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 ## I have a fixture class Foo, but TEST\_F(Foo, Bar) gives me error "no matching function for call to Foo::Foo()".
 Why? ##

-Google Test needs to be able to create objects of your test fixture class, so it must have a default constructor.
+Google Test needs to be able to create objects of your out fixture class, so it must have a default constructor.
 Normally the compiler will define one for you.
 However, there are cases where you have to define your own:
   * If you explicitly declare a non-default constructor for class `Foo`, then you need to define a default constructor, even if it would be empty.